TheAce29/1267E-Roboty/README.md

 This is the code for the VEX Robotics team 1267E: Extracurricular Activity for the 2023-2024 season: Over Under.
+This repo was started on 2/12/24, but the season began in September.
+If using this code, please credit TheAce29.
+Thank you.